Selenium And Mobile Test Automation – Will Selenium Make The Cut?

 This step means writing the automated test scripts in programming languages.
-If you are already aware of Selenium, then writing the test scripts will not require learning new skills.
+If you know Selenium, writing the test scripts will not require learning new skills.
 However, we know well that writing automated test scripts ourselves is time-consuming, and to receive ROI(Return On Investment), we need to wait longer.

 We understand that Selendroid and Appium are open-source automation tools.
-Because of this reason, the test management provided by them is not so impressive.
+For this reason, the test management they provided is not so impressive.

 Selendroid records the element clicked and then saves the locator and command.
-Appium also has such a recorder but that works only for iOS mobile applications.
+Appium also has a recorder that works only for iOS mobile applications.

-Hence, we only receive the test locators and commands but in any case, test scripts are not recorded.
-Therefore, if we are using any of these two frameworks then we need to add a third-party test management tool ourselves.
+Hence, we only receive the test locators and commands; in any case, test scripts are not recorded.
+Therefore, if we are using any of these two frameworks, then we need to add a third-party test management tool ourselves.

 Appium works on Android devices with Android 4.0 and above.
 To solve this problem nowadays Appium comes integrated with Selendroid to provide backward compatibility.

 However, this is not as effective as the original Selendroid framework.
 So to provide backward compatibility for Android devices with lower API versions(API 10-17), we should use Selendroid.